alexpritc/mouse-house/TOS.md

 # Terms of service

-"I", "My","Me", "The Developer", refers to Alex Pritchard (alexpritc).
+"I", "My", "Me", "The Developer", refers to Alex Pritchard (alexpritc).

 By using this application, you hereby agree to the following terms and conditions.